 Dogs require at least one ounce of water for each pound of body weight per day, and at least 1.5 times that when in high altitude, so be sure your dog has access to clean water at all times.
 Bring a water bottle and bowl for your pup if you go out on any adventures requiring physical activity.

 You can also start giving your dog electrolytes prior to ascending to high altitude and throughout your stay.
-While dogs can tolerate Pedialyte (which I’ve seen in pharmacies nearly everywhere in Latin America), I prefer to give Sora more natural solutions, like simple table salt, coconut water (from a coconut, not from a can), or low-sodium broth.
+While dogs can tolerate Pedialyte (which I’ve seen in pharmacies nearly everywhere in Latin America), I prefer to give Sora more natural solutions, like simple table salt, coconut water, or low-sodium broth.

 Signs your dog may be dehydrated: